DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         # Shows the user the azure deployment
         terraform plan

-- Apply the terraform deployment
+- Apply the terraform deployment to azure

         # will create all the resources on azure
         terraform apply